Interim Deputy Director, WFCA

 Bob is a scholar-practitioner conducting applied research at the intersection of behavioral economics, public policy, and community risk management.
 His focus is on the use of evidence to evaluate program impact/effectiveness and to examine policy-relevant questions.
 Bob is a doctoral researcher-in-training in public policy at Old Dominion University and is a research affiliate with Oregon State University’s Policy Analysis Laboratory.
 He has an MPA from the University of Oklahoma, an MPP from Oregon State University, and an Executive Certificate in Public Policy from the Harvard Kennedy School.
 He is a Certified Public Manager and has the Chief Fire Officer designation.
 Bob is a conference speaker on topics related to impact evaluation, executive decision-making, and negotiations and is the host of the popular podcast Assuming Command, where he interviews thought leaders, innovators, and influencers in public service.

 In his spare time, Bob and his wife Jennie like to travel, hike, obstacle race, golf, and relax by taking in the local wineries and music scene.
-They live in Central Point, Oregon with their two dogs Stella and Stanley.
+They live in Eagle Point, Oregon with their two dogs Stanley and Bruce.